Industrial Data Science

 • The nuget package ILNumerics.Accelerator.Command must be manually included to the project as package reference.

 • Accelerator compiler is "always on".
-It handles unseen code and delivers the guarantee to not change the code semantics and to be at least as fast as the un-optimized source code.
+It handles all valid C# code involving Array<T> and Logical, where T is a numeric, elementary system value type.
+It delivers the guarantee to not change the code semantics and to produce 'equally correct' results.
+Accelerated code should be at least as fast as the un-optimized original.
 You may define regions to be explicitly excluded from processing in your source code files.

 • The list of supported array functions is still growing.
 Eventually, all array functions will be supported, which will allow the Accelerator to expose its full potential.